 James W. Doyle - Percussionist, Educator, and Collaborator

 James W. Doyle is a percussionist, educator, and collaborative artist newly based in the Pacific Northwest.
-He presently serves as affiliate faculty at the University of Puget Sound, on the graduate faculty at Adams State University, and is co-owner and creative manager of Pacific Edge Multimedia.
+He presently serves on the faculty at the University of Puget Sound, on the graduate faculty at Adams State University, and is co-owner and creative manager of Pacific Edge Multimedia.
 Previously, he served for 15 years as Professor of Music at Adams State University where he taught courses in percussion, world music, music business, and music education.
-In addition, he directed the percussion ensemble, steel pan, Brazilian, and jazz ensembles, and founded the Music of the Americas Project—an ensemble dedicated to exploring the evolution and synthesis of music resulting from the Atlantic slave trade to the Western Hemisphere.
+In addition, he directed the percussion ensemble, steel pan, Brazilian, and jazz ensembles, and founded the Music of the Americas Project—an ensemble dedicated to exploring the evolution and synthesis of music resulting from the Middle Passage to the Western Hemisphere.

 As a classical, contemporary, commercial, and jazz artist, James has performed throughout North America, Europe, Australia, Africa, and Asia, and has performed and presented at several Percussive Arts Society International Conventions.
 He’s recorded over 40 albums for Austin, Nashville, and Southwest-based commercial artists, and performs as a contemporary chamber musician and soloist in the U.S. and Japan.
 His research areas include chamber music settings with silent film, commissioning new works for chamber percussion ensemble and unique chamber orchestration, the development of equitable pedagogy focused on inclusive excellence, and the lineage of music from throughout the world and its synthesis in popular and contemporary music.